Parijat-18/SigNet/README.md

 * CEDAR signature database contains signatures of 55 signers.
 * Each of these signers signed 24 genuine and 24 forged signatures.
 * The dataset is resized to a fixed input size of 155 X 220 using [bilinear Interpolation](https://www.sciencedirect.com/topics/engineering/bilinear-interpolation) to train the network.
-* The [cedar.py](https://github.com/Parijat-18/SigNet/blob/main/cedar.py) implements the preprocessing and dvision protocol as mentioned in the paper.
+* The [cedar.py](https://github.com/Parijat-18/SigNet/blob/main/cedar.py) implements the preprocessing and division protocol as mentioned in the paper.